-When you start your Mercedes-Benz, or even just turning the AC on, you hear a clicking sound (at times a shhh sound) from the dashboard.
-The sound lasts for about 20 seconds then goes away after approximately 5 minutes.
+When you start your Mercedes-Benz, or even just turn the AC on, you hear a clicking sound (at times a shhh sound) from the dashboard.
+The sound lasts for about 20 seconds and then goes away after approximately 5 minutes.
 Later on, however, the ticking returns and repeats its cycle.

 Other times, you may feel that the fan speed is not normal.
 It speeds up and slows down all of a sudden.
 You may also notice that there is no air blowing on the floor.

 The clicking sound and the rest of the symptoms may be attributed to a broken stepper motor lever or the footwell damper linkage.
-This is a common problem in MB C230, C240, C320, CLK320, CLK350, CLK500 but this problem can affect other Mercedes-Benz models such as E, S, CLS, GL, ML Class.
+This is a common problem in MB C230, C240, C320, CLK320, CLK350, and CLK500 but this problem can affect other Mercedes-Benz models such as E, S, CLS, GL, and ML-Class.

 Another common problem is the air conditioner vent flap getting stuck.
-This is typically due to a worn out of failed vent flap motor.
+This is typically due to a worn-out or failed vent flap motor.

 If it is indeed the linkage that’s broken, you have to replace it.
 Linkage replacement may be the best solution.

-The stepper motors could also be defective and get stuck in open or closed position.
-We know you would want to save your money as much as possible, here is the simplified tutorial of replacing it.
+The stepper motors could also be defective and get stuck in an open or closed position.
+We know you want to save as much money as possible, so here is the simplified tutorial for replacing it.

 What you need: